-Is a form of aggressive behaviour manifested by the use of force or coercion to affect others, particularly when the behaviour is habitual and involves an imbalance of power.
-It may be that the abuser is a young person or adult at risk themselves, but it is important to be aware that adults can bully too.
-Bullying can include verbal harassment, physical assault or coercion, such as intimidation, and may be directed repeated towards particular victims, perhaps on grounds of race, religion, gender, social group, sexuality or ability.
+Bullying is a form of aggressive behaviour manifested by the use of force or coercion to affect others, particularly when the behaviour is habitual and involves an imbalance of power.
+It may be that the abuser is a child or young person themselves, but it is important to be aware that adults can bully too.
+Bullying can include verbal harassment, physical assault or coercion, such as intimidation, and may be directed repeatedly towards particular victims, perhaps on grounds of race, religion, gender, social group, sexuality or ability.
 Bullying may be one-on-one or more complex, involving 'lieutenants' who may seem to be willing to assist the primary bully in his/her bullying activities.